KKR-backed Pepper Money plans to raise $389 mln in Australia's biggest IPO of year

 May 7 (Reuters) - Private-equity firm KKR-backed KKR.N Pepper Money plans to raise about A$500.1 million ($389.38 million) in Australia's biggest initial public offering of the year so far, valuing the non-banking lender at A$1.3 billion.

-The listing plan comes as near-zero borrowing costs and rebounding investor confidence spark hopes of record deals in merger and acquisition activity this year, and after a four-fold jump in initial public offerings (IPOs) in the first quarter.
+The listing plan comes as near-zero borrowing costs and rebounding investor confidence spark hopes of record deals in merger and acquisition activity this year, leading to a jump in initial public offerings (IPOs) in Australia.

-Pepper Money shares will be offered at a price of A$2.89 per share, the company said in its prospectus, adding that it expected to list on the Australian Stock Exchange on May 25.
+Pepper Money, which provides home loans and commercial real estate loans in Australia and New Zealand, also plans to capitalise on the rebound in jobs and the housing market.

-Established in 2000, Pepper Money provides home loans and commercial real estate loans to customers in Australia and New Zealand.
-It has forecast its total assets under management to increase 11.5% to A$16.8 billion in 2021.
+"As consumer confidence starts to build, people are getting back into jobs, opening new businesses, and looking for finance," Pepper Money Chief Executive Officer Mario Rehayem told Reuters in an interview.

-Pepper Money's offering is set to overtake the A$408.6 million one from Australian Clinical Labs, a pathology provider owned by domestic private-equity firm Crescent Capital Partners, announced in April.
+"We are trying to cater to customers whose needs are not addressed by traditional lending as they... went through a tough time during the pandemic."

-Earlier in May, Reuters reported that KKR was also seeking to raise A$352 million in an IPO of its majority-owned Australia Venue Co, in a deal valuing the pub group at A$903 million.
+Priced at A$2.89 per share, Pepper Money's offering is set to overtake the A$408.6 million one from pathology services provider Australian Clinical Labs announced in April.

 ($1 = 1.2844 Australian dollars)